 Home to finest quality Sal, Teak, and white wood, the forests around Bastar districts make for ample natural resource for exquisite wood crafts.
 Carved to perfection, the local tribes tell their tales on wooden wall décor, tribal gods and figurines.
 Also adding to the skilful artistry are small furniture, toys and artsy pieces.

-A tour of the tribal communities of Bastar and their indigenous art forms, is undoubtedly an experience to cherish.
+A tour of the tribal communities and their indigenous Bastar Tribal Art forms, is undoubtedly an experience to cherish.
 When you book a cab with Savaari Car Rentals, you’ll be able to explore Bastar and the art that it offers till your heart’s content.
 And when you reach out to these ethnic people, you would feel a sense of nostalgia and a touch of your own roots, because, when something is hand-made by people in their homes, the consciousness with which it is made, is more significant than the thing itself.